Updated on November 27th, 2023 // by Katie Griffin

-Note: Please refer to the World Health Organization for any updated information as of the writing of this article.
+Note: Please refer to the World Health Organization for any updated information.
+All figures and information are up-to-date as of the writing of this article, March 25, 2020.

 The main coronavirus concern we’re dealing with right now is that our healthcare systems won’t be able to help everyone who needs help if too many people get sick at the same time.
 Because this is a new virus in humans, no one has immunity to it.
 That, paired with the fact that it’s quite contagious, means that many people will get it.
-Current efforts at “social distancing” are intended to help slow the spread or “flatten the curve.”
+Current efforts at social distancing aim to help slow the spread or flatten the curve.
 Ultimately, many people still may get it, but hopefully not so many at once.
 If we can spread out the cases over a longer period of time, then those who have serious illness have a better chance of having access to things they might need, like ventilators.

 As you read and hear about coronavirus, you may frequently come across some terms you may not be familiar with.
 Before we discuss the specifics of coronavirus and pregnancy, let’s take a look at some of these buzzwords.

-Coronavirus – Many people are referring to the current virus by this name, though it’s not actually what this specific virus is called.
+Coronavirus – Many people refer to the current virus by this name, though it’s not actually what this specific virus is called.
 Coronavirus is a general term for a family of viruses.

 COVID-19 – This is the name for the upper respiratory disease caused by the novel coronavirus.
 It’s called this because it’s a COronaVIrus Disease that appeared in 2019.

 Novel coronavirus – You may hear the word “novel” used to describe the virus.
 This just means that it’s a new strain that has not been seen in humans until now.